AC 20-152

 The Advisory Circular AC 20-152A, Development Assurance for Airborne Electronic Hardware, identifies the RTCA-published standard DO-254 as defining "an acceptable means, but not the only means" to secure FAA approval of electronic hardware for use within the airspace subject to FAA authority.
 With the 2022 release of Revision A (effectively a complete rewrite and remarkable expansion) this Advisory Circular becomes a very important instrument for completing and updating some DO-245 guidance and providing applicants with clarifications and additional information on that standard.
+Revision A was developed and released as "a stop-gap measure" until DO-254A can be released to address rapidly increasing complexity of COTs hardware and to make explicit the greatly reduced assurance effort needed for simple hardware and DAL D hardware.
+This revision replaces AC 20-152, CAST-27, and EASA CM SWCEH-001.